expresspigeon/blog/src/content/kb/editor/editor-layout.md

 ## Next Steps

-Once you master the general concepts of the editor, you can proceed to [creating and editing newsletters](/kb/creating-and-editing-newsletter), which contains a number of short video clips which will help you get up to speed quickly.
+Once you master the general concepts of the editor, you can proceed to [creating and editing newsletters](/kb/creating-and-editing-newsletter), where you'll find several short video clips to help you get up to speed quickly.